pierrebedu/PERSONNAL-PROJECT-WEBSITE-BACKEND-FUNCTION/README.md

 HOW TO USE THIS?

 - copy/paste the whole file in a kaggle notebook (or else you'll have to create a google.cloud account with security restrictions...)
-- launch the files
+- launch the file
-- choose any topic you'd like to have the IDs of kaggle experts on (here the example is "pandas", replace it by any topic in the penultimate line of command)
+- change the example topic (here, "pandas", in the penultimate line of command) by any topic you're interested on
+- you'll receive a dataset with the IDs of kaggle experts on the subject